RayMarquina/dbt_project/CONTRIBUTING.md

 ## About this document

 This document is a guide intended for folks interested in contributing to dbt.
+Below, we document the process by which members of the community should create issues and submit pull requests (PRs) in this repository.
 It is not intended as a guide for using dbt, and it assumes a certain level of familiarity with Python concepts such as virtualenvs, `pip`, python modules, filesystems, and so on.
-This guide also documents the process by which community-contributed Pull Requests can be incorporated into this repository.
 This guide assumes you are using macOS or Linux and are comfortable with the command line.
 If you get stuck while reading this guide, drop us a line in the #development channel on [slack](community.getdbt.com).

 ## Contributing a change